valhuber/ApiLogicServer/README.md

 This reduces strategic business agility.

-API Logic Server provides strategic business agility, by creating an executable server for a database, instantly:
+API Logic Server provides strategic business agility, by creating an executable server for a database, instantly.
+An **API Logic Server** consists of 3 features:

 | Feature | Using   | Providing  |